 Sinus & Nasopharyngeal Cancer

 Nasopharyngeal cancer begins in the nasopharynx, which is located at the back of the throat, just above the mouth and towards the base of the skull.
 Symptoms can include headaches, hoarseness, lumps in the nose or throat, nosebleeds, facial pain and numbness, sudden hearing loss, or sudden changes in vision.

 This type of cancer starts within the salivary glands, including the parotid and submandibular gland, located behind and under the jaw, and in front of the ear.
 Other salivary glands are located in the lips, cheek, and throat, and can become cancerous as well.

 Salivary gland cancer is rare, as most of the tumors that present there are not cancerous.
 Symptoms can include facial numbness, localized pain, difficulty opening the mouth and swallowing, and swelling in the neck, face, or jaw.

 Oropharyngeal cancer involves cancer of the tonsils and base of tongue.
 Oropharyngeal cancer is on the rise in the United States and has a strong association with the human papillomavirus, or HPV.
 It is typically characterized by a persistent sore throat, ear pain, painful swallowing or a lump in the neck.

-If you are experiencing symptoms of head & neck cancer and would like to discuss your treatment options with Dr. Kuwada, please call (860) 493-1950 or visit our patient portal to request an appointment.
+If you are experiencing symptoms of head & neck cancer and would like to discuss your treatment options with Dr. Kuwada or Dr Patel, please call (860) 493-1950 or visit our patient portal to request an appointment.